SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming in Croatia?

 Adriatic marine work is best from May to October when seas are calm and water is clearest.
-Brown bear activity is highest in spring and autumn in Gorski Kotar; bird migration peaks April-May and September-October; and Plitvice Lakes is filmable year-round, with spectacular winter ice scenes possible in cold snaps.
+Brown bear activity is highest in spring and autumn in Gorski Kotar.
+Bird migration peaks April-May and September-October.
+And Plitvice Lakes is filmable year-round, with spectacular winter ice scenes possible in cold snaps.

 Planning Wildlife Filming?